 UC San Francisco

-Applications for Fall 2024 are closed for this project.
+Applications for Spring 2026 are closed for this project.

 Radiologists are doctors who specialize in extracting clinically useful information from medical images (such as CT, chest X-ray, and MRIs) and communicating these findings with other doctors.
 We leverage abstract clinical reasoning and visual pattern recognition skills to extract hidden information in the images that may be important for treatment planning and clinical prognostication.
 Communication to other physicians with precise, succinct, and clear language is an important skill set of a radiologist.

-As a physician with engineering background, I have been running my lab since 2016 and trained more than 30 undergraduate, medical, and graduate students who now advanced to leading positions in academia, industry, and medical centers.
+As a physician with engineering background, I have been running my lab since 2016 and trained more than several dozen undergraduate, medical, and graduate students who now advanced to leading positions in academia, industry, and medical centers.
 I have been a faculty member at UCSF since 2021 and now part of the UCSF Center for Intelligent Imaging.
 In collaboration with engineering faculty members and researchers at UCSF, UC Berkeley, and various companies, I look forward to working together with students and trainees to advance cardiothoracic imaging and radiological data science research at large together.

 My main research questions are: